Welcome To Our Blog

 Here is a video featuring Sara Dowling, head of learning and talent management at SurveyMonkey- it offers some helpful tips on how managers can best welcome new hires to a virtual work environment.

-GitLab has a buddy program in place that helps new employees in avoiding anxiety over their new role and the transition to an all-remote culture.
+GitLab has a buddy program in place that helps new employees avoid anxiety over their new role and the transition to an all-remote culture.

 2020 has not only brought virtual processes in place but also unlocked more opportunities for employees.
 It gave them the flexibility to apply anywhere across the globe as full-time remote workers.